SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 * ``tvOSApplicationExtension``
 * ``swift``

 ..
+If you need to add a new platform to this list, you probably need to update platform-name in the grammar too.

+..
 For the list in source, see include/swift/AST/PlatformKinds.def

 You can also use an asterisk (``*``) to indicate the